twentysixmoons/twentysixmoons/README.md

 Email me for all things Arachne related at vic@arachne.digital

 ## ⭐️ Open Austin
 Open Austin is a 501c3 non-profit that addresses local social and civic challenges through creative uses of technology.
 The current Executive Director is [Liani Lye](https://github.com/lianilychee).
-I once served as the Co-Captain and Communications Lead and now support them in a volunteer community manager role.
-Find me online in Slack or at the occasional meetup in Austin,Texas. <br><br>
+I once served as the Co-Captain and Communications Lead.
+Now I'm an avid supporter.
+Find me online in Slack.
 Explore the [GitHub](https://github.com/open-austin) | Check out the [website](https://github.com/open-austin) | Say Hello in [Slack](https://open-austin.slack.com/ssb/redirect)

 ## 🌙 26 Moons Creative